7 side hustles for the creative entrepreneur

 Many homeowners are leasing their vacant spaces to earn extra income this year.
 With a large percentage of the workforce working from home, there is an uptick in need for rental spaces and safe socially distanced getaways.

 With sites like Airbnb and Peerspace, both homeowners and businesses can rent out their unused spaces, under safe conditions according to local health guidelines.
 Sorob Louie, the founder of VirtuLabs, an experiential design company, recommends coming up with unique and creative experiences for your short-term rental properties to increase your popularity and income.
 “As the major entertainment hubs are no longer the safest options to go for vacations, families [want] alternatives.
-Living in a farmhouse [for a big family], a princess-themed bedroom for the kids, or investing in a good projector for a romantic outdoor movie night could take your passive income to another level”.
+Living in a farmhouse [for a big family], a princess-themed bedroom for the kids, or investing in a good projector for a romantic outdoor movie night could take your passive income to another level.”

 Take up computer design or coding

 Today there are thousands of resources online that teach computer programming.
-With a computer and a Wi-fi connection.
+With a computer and a Wi-Fi connection.
 Nearly anyone can take the reins of a new career as a designer or software engineer (myself included).

 In the past, I’ve outsourced my website creation skills to both business and individuals looking for help—and I have no background in website development.
 “Looking for an extra source of income, my husband and I combined our design and coding skills to launch a website design business,” explains Mariah Smith Gentry, Founder of Wild Wing Studio.
 “We work remotely with all of our clients, enabling us to work from anywhere in the world while providing our clients with legendary customer service.
-We started with just Wi-fi, a computer, and a dream!”
+We started with just Wi-Fi, a computer, and a dream!”

 Embrace your drama nerd sensibilities